 Talk about explosive words.
-These terms pack a lot of powder and conjure many images of heroes and heroines, dominant and submissive behavior, wild and domestic natures, deep thoughts and deep feelings, and, of course, sexuality.
+These terms pack a lot of power and conjure many images of heroes and heroines, dominant and submissive behavior, wild and domestic natures, deep thoughts and deep feelings, and, of course, sexuality.

 Last night, I had a discussion with two other male friends about faith.
 During the conversation, one said about men that failure to recognize and develop our masculinity was a prominent problem in today's society.
 We need to remember that we are men and that means being masculine.
 In addition, women continually test us and frequently destroy that characteristic in us.
 It isn't that they want to destroy it.
 Rather, they want to be sure we're sturdy and dependable in our masculinity.
 Most men fail the test.